A Partnership Guide for

 - Why shared values, advocacy, and communication are fundamental to the process.

 A video of the book launch on October 8, 2020, is now available at the News & Resources page of this website.
-Host Bridget MacIntosh leads a discussion about the book's contents, and kicks off the conversation by asking Cate what promoted her to write this book and "Why now?".
+Host Bridget MacIntosh leads a discussion about the book's contents, and kicks off the conversation by asking Cate what prompted her to write this book and "Why now?".

 What are people saying about this publication?